 MOTOR

-Golf carts are the other preferred mode of transport on wheels.
-Rentals are easy to find and affordable given how much you’ll use—and enjoy—them.
+Golf carts are a much-enjoyed mode of transport on wheels.
+Rentals are easy to find and affordable given how much you’ll use them.
 The speed limit in the village is 20 mph—perfect for golf carts.
-Just remember to drive as cautiously as you would behind the wheel of a car since many of our streets are shared with local cats, dogs, pedestrians, bicyclists, and the occasional skateboarder.
+We only ask that you drive as slow and steady as island life; our streets are filled with our families, our pets, pedestrians, tourists like yourselves, and a fair number of newts and other life forms.

 TRAM